Month of November 2003

 But then, you have the "approved" method of accessing it from userspace (futex(4)): basically a counting semaphore which uses these syscalls when the lock is contended.
 But we didn't want a counting semaphore.
 And even that you're not supposed to use directly, instead relying on your trusty NPTL implementation - which means FFI bindings to pthread_* functions in glibc, which means function call overhead - even in the uncontended case - if they really are functions, and screwing around with glue code if as I suspect half of them turn out to be inlined or macros.

-So, considered in isolation, I think good taste requires that I call sys_futex() directly (modulo that I'm not sure it didn't get deprecated and replaced with a separate futex_* call for each different operation sometime in 2.5).
+So, considered in isolation, I think good taste requires that I call sysfutex() directly (modulo that I'm not sure it didn't get deprecated and replaced with a separate futex* call for each different operation sometime in 2.5).
 Considered in the context of programs that do FFI to libraries that expect the full layered NPTL experience, though, will we interoperate?

 At root the question is: are we building a Lisp that runs on a Linux system, or a Lisp that runs on a GNU/Linux system?
 It's ironic that I can use Richard Stallman's nomenclature to describe the difference: the Linux system that he's not involved with seems pretty language-agnostic, but the GNU system, which was originally created by this Lisp advocate and former Lisp Machine hacker, seems to only really like C programmers.
 Good luck finding the value of SIGRTMIN in any other language, anyway.
 (Yes, the Glibc behaviour described there is certaintly allowed by POSIX.
 It's not particularly helpful and I don't think it really holds up against the Principle of Least Surprise, but I can't argue that the SUS says "integral expression" and not something more helpful like "constant expression")